fallen-icarus/cardano-swaps/GettingStarted.md

 cardano-swaps beacon policy-id --stdout
 ```

 The beacon policy id can be saved to a file if `--out-file` is used instead of `--stdout`.
+The stdout option makes it easy to use in bash scripts.

 ### 8. Generate the beacon token name
 ``` Bash